Accidents At Work Claims Solicitors

 Your solicitor builds a portfolio of evidence to show your employer is responsible for your injury.
 In turn, they send it with a request that they acknowledge liability.
 Your employer then has a specific amount of time to review your claim and reply.
 Your lawyer will not accept an offer on your behalf unless you have instructed them to do so, and it is advisable that you do not agree to any compensation payment without discussing the offer with your solicitor.

 The vast majority – more than 90% – of all personal injury claims settled without going to court.
 If the other party refuses liability or you are unable to agree on a payment amount, your lawyer may recommend you submit your claim to court where a judge will decide on responsibility and compensation.

 What is a No Win No Fee Agreement?

 A conditional agreement is often referred to as a No Win No Fee contract.
 It protects claimants from the financial risk of making an unsuccessful claim.
 Additionally, you avoid paying your lawyer’s fees and also those of the other party.
 This can run into thousands of pounds if their solicitor charges by the hour.

 Claiming compensation should be affordable for everyone who needs it so The Compensation Experts offer a No Win No Fee* agreement to prevent you from facing a large bill even if your application is denied.

 Start your claim today by talking to the friendly, knowledgeable advisors at The Compensation Experts.
 We promise to treat you as an individual, to match you with a personal injury solicitor who has the right skills and experience to fit your claim, and to keep you informed every step of the way without the unnecessary use of legal and medical jargon.

-We do everything we can to make your compensation claim as simple as possible regarding accidents at work claims.
+We do everything we can to make your compensation claim as simple as possible.
 You can even choose when and how you would like us to get in touch.
 Contact The Compensation Experts today and let us show you how we can help.

 Am I eligible?